sigmdel/ESP32-CAM_OTA/README.md

    |  Core Debug Level: "None"
    |  PSRAM: "Enabled"
 ```
-Once `ESP32 Wrover Kit (all versions)` is selected all the other values shown above are default values.
+Once the `ESP32 Wrover Kit (all versions)` board is selected all the other values shown above are the defaults.
 Three partitions schemes would enable OTA:

 ```
    1. "Default 4MB with spiffs (1.2MB APP/1.5MB SPIFFS"